Sm Head 05

 • suspicion and jealousy

-In Traditional Chinese Medicine “dampness in the Urinary Bladder” is most commonly caused by living long term in damp environments.
-Excessive exposure to damp weather will eventually lead to internal accumulation of dampness.
+“Dampness in the Urinary Bladder” is most commonly caused by living in damp environment.
+Excessive exposure to damp weather will eventually lead to internal accumulation of dampness(1).

 Susceptible to "internal dampness" are the Spleen, the Large Intestine, the Gall Bladder, and the Urinary Bladder.
 From all of the above the Urinary Bladder is the most susceptible to external damp environment.
-Living in damp places or sitting on damp surfaces leads to the accumulation of damp-heat or damp-cold in the Urinary Bladder.
+Living in damp places or sitting on cold or damp surfaces leads to the accumulation of damp-cold or damp-heat in the Urinary Bladder.

-Damp-cold is mostly caused by excessive exposure to climatic dampness combined with cold.
+Damp-cold is mostly caused by excessive exposure to climatic dampness combined with cold(1).

-Damp-heat is caused by excessive exposure to climatic dampness combined with heat.
-Another cause for the accumulation of damp-heat in the Urinary Bladder is repressed feelings of suspicion and jealousy.
+Damp-heat is caused by excessive exposure to climatic dampness combined with heat(1)(2)(3).
+Another cause for the accumulation of damp-heat in the Urinary Bladder is repressed feelings of suspicion and jealousy(1)

 If you want to learn more about the kidney and its functions from the perspective of Traditional Chinese Medicine you can read the material "The Urinary Bladder in Traditional Chinese Medicine" in the Physiology chapter.